emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/README.md

 ![](https://github.com/emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/blob/master/images/image4.png)

 For safety, a lane change path should optimize the distance away from other traffic.
 For comfort, a lane change path should also result in low acceleration and jerk.
-The acceleration and jerk part can be solved from linear equations for s and d functions.
-Examples of this can be found in the Trajectory Generation quizzes entitled, "Quintic Polynomial Solver" and "Polynomial Trajectory".
-The provided Eigen-3.3 library can solve such linear equations.
-The getXY helper function can transform (s,d) points to (x,y) points for the returned path.

 # Model Documentation:
 Initiate Lane and refrence velocity:
 ![](https://github.com/emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/blob/master/images/code1.JPG)

 Create a list of widely spaced (x,y) points, evenly spaced at 30m, later will interoplate these waypoints wiht spline and fill it in with more points that control speed
 ![](https://github.com/emilkaram/SDC-ND-Path-Planning-Project-Highway-Driving-_Term3-Proj1/blob/master/images/code4.JPG)